Milan Food Tour

 End on a Sweet Note

 The walk takes place within the city center, and stays within a relatively concentrated area.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.

 For private groups, yes.
 The content might be a little different but we can adjust.
 Please note your preferred start time in the travel notes section.